eqNj/eqN-PD2-Filter/README.md

 All non-magic (white) items with a relevant amount of plus skills that drop will show those skills in their name, making them easily identifiable at a glance.

-All non-magic (white) body armors will show their base defense range (in their description) to allow you to know if the item has a "good roll" in this way.
+All non-magic (white) body armors and helmets will show their base defense range (in their description) to allow you to know if the item has a "good roll" in this way.

 ![Based](https://raw.githubusercontent.com/eqNj/eqN-PD2-Filter/Filter-Sub/Based.jpg)